Jarek’s AC Righteous PVE MOD 12 Guide

 The stats to prioritize for AC pve righteous support

 Power – Power is the love of DC’s, it’s the life.
 Basically the more power for us, the better.
-You want to realistically get to at least 18k power as a new cleric and work your way up to as much as you possibly can (The ideal promise land in my view is at least 28k-30k, you can obviously get even higher, just saying that’s a great number to finally obtain to then push further as much as you can)
+You want to realistically get to at least 18k power as a new cleric and work your way up to as much as you possibly can (The ideal promise land in my view is at least 28k-30k for new time clerics.
+From that point, ideally for both new and old veterans, you already know you want to have as much power as possible.
+The true end game cleric builds over 40k+ power when they’re capped out)

 Recovery – With the cleric changes, recovery in my opinion has become slightly more important that power, but slightly.
 The way they made Hallowed ground now, you want to obtain a high number of recovery to ideal make this work to use two dailies alot, over and over.
 For this build and the changes, ideally you’ll want to get a reasonable number to start of with.
 At least 10k recovery+ and work it up to as much as you can.
 Due to so many sources, including a bonding pet, insignias, gear within the bonding pet and so on, you should be able to get that ideal number of recovery which you want to at least have 10-16k recovery, base, as for buffed, due to your bondings (at least perfect ranked) and with artificier’s mount bonuses of persuasion and influence, you can buff your recovery to at least 25k+.
 Once you obtain that high number of recovery, watch how easy as you can be spamming Hallowed and Anointed Army, over and over (With my recovery, I have like a 10-12 second wait until I can use Hallowed again and I believe while I’m spamming Anointed Army with Hastening light on as a class feat, it helps it go even faster, but I’ll need to check again to confirm that last part.)